raikasdev/nodebb-plugin-minotar/README.md

-# Gravatar
+# Minotar

-Allows users to use their Gravatar on your forum
+Allows users to use their Minecraft avatar on your forum